 It checked almost all our boxes.

-Then we visited Leon and got stuck there in lockdown for the next 3 ½ months.
+Then Covid hit.
+We were in Leon at the time and ended up getting stuck there in lockdown for the next 3 ½ months.

 We came out of lockdown realizing that our priorities had changed.

 - The amenities of big city life are not the attraction they once were.
 Bars, cafés and restaurants are no longer a priority for us.

 - We’ve decided that we will never join a gym again.
 We’ll work out on our own.
 When we have a base we’ll get ourselves some workout equipment.

 - We prefer not to be in a densely populated city.
 We’ve lived in large cities all of our lives…maybe we’ve gotten to the age where it’s dawned on us that large cities are for younger people.

 We realized we want something quieter and closer to nature.
 That means a town or small city, close to mountains and/or sea.